Equal Opportunity & Access

 Typically, applicants possess at least a bachelor's degree.

-Applicants for the Administrative Internship Program should submit:
+A complete application for the Administrative Internship Program includes:

 Additional Internship Information

 - Internship Application Form (PDF)

 For additional information and assistance in completing the application process, contact the Office of Equal Opportunity and Access, Sherman Hall 203, (309)298-1977.

 Applications are accepted on a rolling basis each cycle, with the deadline of the second Friday in February of each year.